jessicarush/react-notes/react_with_flask_api.md

 ## CORS

-Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.
+[Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.

+CORS is specifically a browser security mechanism—it is implemented and enforced by web browsers.
+If we have a Flask backend and a traditional client-side React frontend, since the `fetch` requests will be coming from the client-side (browser) going to the backend, we will need to set up CORS.
+If our frontend was instead something like Next.js 15 and all of our `fetch` requests were in server components and server actions then these would be server-to-server calls, and are therefor not subject to CORS.

 Our approach to handling `CORS` will depend on how we intend on serving the frontend and backend: